george-hawkins/blender-donut-notebook/LEVEL-2.md

 ### UV mapping/unwrapping

 At this point, Andrew takes a few minutes to briefly discuss UV unwrapping.
-He says we don't actively have to do anything UV-mapping related at this stage, we just need to be somewhat aware of what's involved and the subject will be covered in more detail when we come to the coffee cup.
+He says we don't actively have to do anything UV-mapping related at this stage, we just need to be somewhat aware of what's involved and that the subject will be covered in more detail when we come to the coffee cup.

 It turns out that one may have to actively update the UV map related with the donut depending on how and by how much one distorted the original donut.
 This was the case for my donut - so, I had to take the time, at this point, to learn more about UV unwrapping.
 My notes are here in [`uv-unwrapping.md`](uv-unwrapping.md).
 Initially, things seemed much more complicated than they are - the basics of UV mapping are actually very simple and once you've learned them you can take a flat representation of an object and in a few minutes produce a cool looking 3D representation.